Scopolamine: Medical uses

-It is sometimes used as a premedication, (especially to reduce respiratory tract secretions) in surgery, most commonly by injection.
+It is sometimes used as a premedication, especially to reduce respiratory tract secretions in surgery, most commonly by injection.
 Common side effects include sleepiness, blurred vision, dilated pupils, and dry mouth.
 It is not recommended in people with angle-closure glaucoma or bowel obstruction.
 Whether its use during pregnancy is safe remains unclear, and use during breastfeeding is still cautioned by health professionals and manufacturers of the drug.

 Breastfeeding

 Scopolamine enters breast milk by secretion.
 Although no human studies exist to document the safety of scopolamine while nursing, the manufacturer recommends that caution be taken if scopolamine is administered to a breastfeeding woman.

-Elderly

-The likelihood of experiencing adverse effects from scopolamine is increased in the elderly, relative to younger people.
-This phenomenon is especially true for older people who are also on several other medications.
-Scopolamine use should be avoided in this age group because of these potent anticholinergic adverse effects, which have also been linked to an increased risk for dementia.